Privacy poliy - GDPR

 • Technical tracking identifiers (transactionId, customerId, etc.)

-• Purpose: to execute your payment transactions (SEPA, card, direct debit, transfer, recurring or split payments), to ensure invoicing and to manage financial flows
+• Purpose: to process your payment transactions (SEPA, card, direct debit, wire transfer, recurring or split payments), handle billing, and manage financial flows

 • Legal basis: performance of the contract (Art.
 6.1.b GDPR)

-• Purpose: to comply with legal obligations to combat money laundering and terrorist financing (AML-CFT) and with the supervisory requirements of the ACPR
+• Purpose: to comply with legal obligations regarding anti-money laundering and counter-terrorist financing (AML-CFT), and with the supervisory requirements of the ACPR

-• Data concerned: identification data (surname, first name, date of birth, nationality), identity documents, proof of address, legal documents relating to the company, information on UBOs
+• Data concerned: identification data (last name, first name, date of birth, nationality), identification documents, proof of address, company legal documents, information on UBOs

 • Legal basis: legal obligation (Art.
 6.1.c GDPR, Monetary and Financial Code Art.
 L561-1 et seq.)

-• Purpose: to secure transactions, prevent unauthorised or fraudulent payments, apply enhanced authentication rules (PSD2/3DS)
+• Purpose: to secure transactions, prevent unauthorized or fraudulent payments, and enforce strong authentication rules (PSD2/3DS)

-• Data concerned: IP address, browser/device technical fingerprint, card issuer and country, anti-fraud check results, possible monitoring status
+• Data involved: IP address, browser/device fingerprint, card issuer scheme and country, results of anti-fraud checks, potential monitoring status

 • Legal basis: legal obligation (PSD2) and legitimate interest (payment security – Art.
 6.1.f GDPR)

-• Purpose: to communicate with customers and users (confirmation of transactions, sending payment links, notifications), respond to support requests, follow up on complaints and disputes
+• Purpose: to communicate with customers and users (transaction confirmations, sending payment links, notifications), respond to support requests, and follow up on complaints and disputes

-• Data concerned: email, telephone number, customer identifiers, associated transactional data
+• Data concerned: email, phone number, customer credentials, associated transactional data

-• Legal basis: performance of a contract (Art.
+• Legal basis: performance of the contract (Art.
 6.1.b GDPR) and legitimate interest (customer relationship management)

-• Purpose: to retain certain data in order to comply with legal retention obligations (Commercial Code, General Tax Code), and to produce accounting and evidentiary documents.
+• Purpose: to retain certain data to meet legal retention obligations (Commercial Code, General Tax Code), and to produce accounting and evidentiary records

 • Legal basis: legal obligation (Art.
 6.1.c GDPR)

-• Purpose: analysing the use of our services, optimising performance, ensuring resilience and cybersecurity, in accordance with the DORA regulation
+• Purpose: to analyze the use of our services, optimize performance, ensure resilience and cybersecurity, in accordance with the DORA regulation

-• Data concerned: technical logs, events (webhooks), technical identifiers, anonymised usage statistics
+• Data concerned: technical logs, events (webhooks), technical identifiers, anonymized usage statistics

 • Legal basis: legitimate interest (Art.
 6.1.f GDPR)

-Each processing operation has a clearly defined legal basis:
+Each processing activity is based on a clearly defined legal basis:

 • Performance of a contract (Art.
-6.1.b GDPR): payment processing, account management, customer relations, support
+6.1.b GDPR): processing of payments, account management, customer relations, support

 • Legitimate interest (Art.
 6.1.f GDPR): fraud prevention, system security, dispute management, service improvement